nextlevelshit/nls-ng6-donatello/README.md

 ## Author

 The author of this software is Michael Czechowski, web developer based in Stuttgart and Berlin, Germany.
-Only with the support of (Sarah Esser)[//sarahesser.de], artist and sculptress based in Berlin, this project could be realized.
+Only with the support of [Sarah Esser](//sarahesser.de), artist and sculptress based in Berlin, this project could be realized.
 We are proud to call our software free and open.

 ## Contributors